Popular Tours to Europe - Beale Tours - WSL - 1928

 Cover of 1928 Brochure, Popular Tours to Europe Arranged in Conjunction with the White Star Line Canadian Service and Beale Tours, Chicago.
 Includes Listing of Principal Offices (US and CA).
 GGA Image ID # 1d6293e62c

 White Star Line Canadian Service.
 Informational brochure details several different European tours with Itineraries and Costs.
 Steamship Interior Photos included: Dining Room, Smoking Room, Ladies' Lounge, Dance Hall, Two-Berth Cabin with Settee, and Lounge, all from Tourist Third Class (Ship's Not Identified).
-An illustration of SS Laurentic (1927) and an advertisement with a photo of a European Standard Suitcase (27.5 x 14.5 x 8 inches).
-Additional photographs of destinations are included in the brochure.
+Illustrations include the SS Laurentic (1927) and an advertisement with a photo of a European Standard Suitcase (27.5 x 14.5 x 8 inches).

 On to Europe, 1928.
 Popular Tours to Europe Brochure, WSL Canadian Service.
 GGA Image ID # 1d62949ae5